 You cannot make an application within the first 6 months of a Care Order being made and you may be advised to wait longer.
 If you wish to apply to discharge a final Care Order or a Special Guardianship Order, then you must first apply to Court for permission to do so.
 You will only be given permission if you can show there has been a significant change in circumstances.
 Any application to discharge a Care Order is usually for children who have been placed in long term foster care, as it is extremely difficult to set aside an Adoption Order (although you can oppose this Order being made in the first place).

-Legal Aid funding is available for cases involving Social Services, some is means tested, some is not.
+Legal Aid funding is available for cases involving Social Services, some are means-tested, some is not.
 There are three distinct stages of funding available: